 When swearing in English – what is offensive and what isn’t?

 Very few swear words are truly offensive in the UK nowadays.
 Swearing is acceptable in workplaces and among friends, even in families.
 It’s up to you on an individual basis to work out when you can use these words.
 So if your British friend tells you to fuck off, don’t immediately assume you should be offended.
 Because there’s more than one way to use fuck off and understanding this, and many other swear words, will make you a better English speaker.
+Never forget culture and context when learning a language.

 So let’s dive in.